calmm-js/karet/README.md

 you export it, you can use it just like any other React component and even in modules that do not import `karet`.

+## Reference

 ### <a name="karet-lift"></a> [≡](#contents) [`karet-lift` attribute](#karet-lift)

 Karet only lifts built-in HTML elements implicitly.
-You can instruct Karet to lift non-primitive elements by adding the `karet-lift` attribute to them.
+The `karet-lift` attribute on a non-primitive element instructs Karet to lift the element.

 For example, you could write:

 ```jsx
 import * as RR from "react-router"